SM-2102/Hack2022/README.md

 A month-long celebration from September 26th - October 31st sponsored by Digital Ocean and GitHub to get people involved in Open Source.

-Create 4 pull requests ans win a cool T-shirt.
+**Create 4 pull requests and win a cool T-shirt.

 ## What can You Contribute